¡Qué Locura!

-¡Qué Locuras! is a hidden camera-comedy television show from Venezuela.
-In English, "¡Qué Locuras!" translates as "What Madness!" or "What Insanity!".
-The premise of the show involves concealed cameras filming pranks on celebrities, both local and international.
+¡Qué Locuras! is a hidden camera-comedy television show from the United States and Venezuela.
+In English, "¡Qué Locuras!" translates as "What Craziness!" or "What Follies!"
+The premise of the show involves hidden cameras filming pranks on celebrities, both local and international.
 It is similar to Punk'd on MTV in the United States.

 Production information

-The show was first broadcast in 2001 and hosted by Ernesto Cortéz, who is best known for appearing in the sketch comedy show, Bienvenidos. ¡Qué Locura! is produced by Venevision and directed by Hugo Carregal, and has, as of the beginning of 2007, around 150 episodes. ¡Qué Locura! has become a hit in the United States (where it was shown by Univision) as well as in other South American countries.
-By late 2008, Ernesto Cortéz left the show and was replaced by Luís Moncho Martínez, who also plays various characters on the show since its debut.
+The show was first broadcast in 2000 and hosted by Ernesto Cortéz, who is best known for appearing in the sketch comedy show, Bienvenidos. ¡Qué Locuras! is produced by Venevision International in the United States and directed by Hugo Carregal, and had, as of the beginning of 2007, around 150 episodes. ¡Qué Locuras! has become a hit in the United States (where it was shown by Univision) as well as in other South American countries.

+In 2018, Moncho Martinez, an actor who played several characters in the show, decided to bring it back to life as a theater play, with initial presentations in the northern Venezuelan city of Maracaibo.

 Notable pranks

 Pranks involving characters played by Luís Moncho Martínez

-Current host Luís Moncho Martínez, who has produced the show since its debut, has created (and starred in) numerous pranks for the program.
+Dominican television actor Luís Moncho Martínez, who has produced the show since its debut, has created (and starred in) numerous pranks for the program.
 Among these pranks are: